Coupled poro-elastic behavior of hyper-elastic membranes: Results and Discussion

 We introduce a Cauchy number as the ratio of membrane tension to pressure loading:

-The Cauchy number correlates well with the membrane's center-line deformation (\Cref{fig:centerLineDeformation}b), and the data collapses on one line with a power law dependence.
+The Cauchy number correlates well with the membrane's center-line deformation (\Cref{fig:centerLineDeformation}c), and the data collapses on one line with a power law dependence with a slope of $w_0/D \propto \Ca^1$.
 Importantly, for these relatively low levels of porosity (solidity ranges from $\epsilon_0 = 0.886$ to $0.9987$) the porosity does not have a discernible effect on the structural response of the membrane, as its relation with any applied stress is consistent between patterns.
+This was initially not expected when we conceptualized this study and we expect this to eventually not hold anymore at higher levels of porosity not covered in this study.

 This scaling relationship allows us to normalize and predict membrane deformation as a function of pressure if the material properties are known or determined via the bulge tests as done in this study.
-Furthermore, these predictions can be applied to systems where pressure is applied by fluid dynamic loading ($q = 0.5 \rho U^2$), such as in wind tunnel experiments \citep{mathai_shape-morphing_2023}.
+Furthermore, these predictions can be applied to systems where pressure is applied by fluid dynamic loading ($q = 0.5 \rho U^2$), such as in experiments with dynamic loading \citep{pezzulla_deformation_2020, marzin_flow-induced_2022, mathai_shape-morphing_2023}.

-The elastic scaling model allows us to compare internal membrane stress relative to stretch (\Cref{fig:centerLineDeformation}c).
-Note that the stretch $\lambda$ includes a pre-stretch $\lambda_0$ determined under zero pressure conditions at the beginning of the experiments.
+The elastic scaling model allows us to compare internal membrane stress relative to stretch (\Cref{fig:centerLineDeformation}d).
+The membrane-average stretch $\bar{\lambda}$ is determined through the Gent model (\Cref{eq:gent_model}) which includes the pre-stretch $\bar{\lambda}_0$ determined under zero pressure conditions at the beginning of the experiments.
 The non-linear behavior observed in the stress-stretch curves is well captured by the model, displaying consistent curvature for each of the three different materials which agrees well with other studies on hyper-elastic membranes \citep{sasso_characterization_2008, das_nonlinear_2020}.